Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 When you go on a road trip, the first thing you pack is your clothes.

-You probably will see what the weather will be like so you bring the right things.
-You will also be looking into where you will stay, the snacks you will need for the ride, and the money you will need to bring.
+You probably will look at the weather app so you bring the right things.
+You will also find a place to stay, bring the snacks you’ll need for the ride, and bring some money.

 You might even have a vacation check-off list!